20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 Marker doesn't control visibility, VisScript does.

+If the object is a marker, some options are added:

+Inherit From: Sources the following two options from another object.
+(Inherit From is only respected for the "outermost" marker.
+A marker cannot inherit a marker inheriting a marker.)

+Pitch Mul: Multiplies the pitch, for more... drastic pitch handling differences.

-Pitch Adjust adjusts pitch (in degrees).
+Add: Adjusts pitch (in degrees).
 This can be used to nudge elements into alignment if they otherwise aren't.

+Pixels Per Unit Multiplier: Multiplier onto Pixels Per Unit in Scene while rendering this marker.
+If you're building a consistent model this should always be 1, but not all models are consistent.

 ### VisScript